-Finally, let us consider the problem of calculating the distance between two nodes of a tree, which equals the length of the path between them.
-It turns out that this problem reduces to finding the lowest common ancestor of the nodes.
+The distance between nodes a and b equals the length of the path from a to b.
+It turns out that the problem of calculating the distance between nodes reduces to finding their lowest common ancestor.

 First, we root the tree arbitrarily.
-After this, the distance between nodes a and b can be calculated using the formula where c is the lowest common ancestor of a and b and d(s) denotes the distance from the root to node s.
-For example, in the tree the lowest common ancestor of nodes 5 and 8 is node 2.
-A path from node 5 to node 8 first ascends from node 5 to node 2 and then descends from node 2 to node 8.
-The distances of the nodes from the root are d(5) = 3, d(8) = 4 and d(2) = 2, so the distance between nodes 5 and 8 is $3 + 4 - 2 \cdot 2 = 3$.
+After this, the distance of nodes a and b can be calculated using the formula where c is the lowest common ancestor of a and b and depth(s) denotes the depth of node s.
+For example, consider the distance of nodes 5 and 8:

-$$d(a)+d(b)-2\cdot d(c)$$ ,
+$depth(a) + depth(b) - 2 \cdot depth(c),$